mikelynch/luigi-gadd/README.md

 This means that `AutoRerunTask` and regular `luigi.Task` cannot currently be mixed, as the `AutoRerunTask` needs to be able to check the hash of earlier tasks in the pipeline.

+These hashes are stored in a directory specified by the `hash_dir` parameter on `AutoRerunTask`.
+This must be set for all instances of the task, so there is a persistent location to find these files between runs.